quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 support retry, that document MUST specify how version negotiation (both compatible and incompatible) interacts with retry during a handshake that requires both.
-For example, that could be accomplished by having the server send a Retry packet in the original version first and therefore validating the client's IP address before attempting compatible version negotiation.
+For example, that could be accomplished by having the server send a Retry packet in the original version first thereby validating the client's IP address before attempting compatible version negotiation.
 If both versions support authenticating Retry packets, the compatibility defition needs to define how to authenticate the Retry in the negotiated version handshake even though the Retry itself was sent using the original version.

 ## Interaction with TLS resumption